Belle II Constraints on the Non-Minimal Universal Extra Dimensional Model

 Likewise, in the ’t-Hooft Feynman gauge, the Goldstone bosons $G^{\pm(n)}$ that correspond to $W_\mu^{\pm(n)}$ possess the same mass $M_{W^{(n)}}$ \cite{Datta:2014sha, Jha:2014faa, Datta:2015aka, Datta:2016flx, Shaw:2019fin, Biswas:2017vhc, Dey:2016cve, Shaw:2020fxf}.

-The KK decomposition of interaction terms involves overlap integrals that arise from integrating the $y$-dependent wavefunctions.
+The KK-decomposition of interaction terms involves overlap integrals that arise from integrating the $y$-dependent wavefunctions.
 These integrals modify the effective couplings between zero-mode SM fields and KK-states, thereby distinguishing NMUED predictions from those of MUED.
-Explicit forms for these overlap integrals are provided in Appendix~A. Further discussions are available in \cite{Datta:2014sha, Jha:2014faa, Datta:2015aka, Datta:2016flx, Shaw:2019fin, Biswas:2017vhc, Dey:2016cve, Shaw:2020fxf}.
+Explicit forms for these overlap integrals are provided in Appendix\;\ref{appA}.
+Further discussions are available in \cite{Datta:2014sha, Jha:2014faa, Datta:2015aka, Datta:2016flx, Shaw:2019fin, Biswas:2017vhc, Dey:2016cve, Shaw:2020fxf}.